tapyu/algorithms/README.md

 - [x] External theoretical references (books, videos, online courses, etc) for further study of each algorithm.
 - [x] External technical references (software, packages that implement such algorithms, tools, etc) that are important for each topic.

-## Algorithms implementations of book's computational exercises.
+## Algorithm implementations of book's computational exercises.

 If such content is a subdirectory with other directories, we can prefix the dir name with `./book_` and the author name.
 For instance, under `./artificial_intelligence`, we can have `book_simon_haykin/`, which contains algorithms implementation discussed in the book "Neural Networks and Learning Machines", by Simon Haykin.